Introduction / History

 What are Their Beliefs?

 Though the Tuaregs are virtually all Sunni Muslims, they have a reputation among other Muslims for being lukewarm in their faith.
-They practice a passive form of Islam, infused with local superstitions and magic.
+They practice a passive form of Islam, infused with folk beliefs and magic.
 Protective charms or amulets are commonly worn, and belief in spirits is widespread.
 There are several Marabouts (those of the "holy class") living among them, some of whom run Islamic schools.

 What are Their Needs?